 Recent studies have shown that flexible workers (or workshifters as it is awkwardly referred to in this infographic) find themselves to be a lot more happy than people who are still working the traditional style of 9-5.
 The reasons for this are of course quite simple, and it boils down to the fact that you get a lot more freedom and are able to complete work in a wider time frame than a traditional worker.

 There are also a lot of other positive effects that come along with choosing a more flexible approach to your work schedule.
 For example, it is shown that flexible workers save as much as $138.80 a month on traveling.
 Productivity is also increased by about 27%, which means a heck of a lot more progress made for a business short on time.
 As a traditional worker, you are also 18% more likely to undermine your co-workers’ successes, which makes for a pretty harsh and unhappy work environment if you ask me.
+It would be great to have employee surveys to see if your employees need a more flexible work schedule.

 Have a look at this infographic called What Makes A Happy Worker vs. A Sad Worker by CITRIX | Online, and see why it might be a better idea to switch your traditional hours for a more flexible lifestyle.
 Not only will you experience two times less stress when you make the switch, but you will also see a whole lot more creativity in your thinking.
 The question is whether or not you would be able to handle a flexible schedule, or if you would procrastinate your work to the point where you would just lose grip of it all and fall behind, possibly making the stress 3 times higher than if you had traditional hours.
 Only you know the answer to that.
 Which one would you prefer?